 - Eligibility: You don't have to be admitted to the U of M to take a course!

 Join a community of motivated and independent learners who want to earn University of Minnesota credit through convenient online courses.
-The credits you earn build your U of M transcript, just as those earned on campus.

 You can complete course credits you need for your degree or certificate or explore topics of interest without being admitted to a U of M program.

 Most courses follow the same term timeline as campus-based courses and generally feature weekly assignments.

 A few extended term courses are also offered.
 These are self-paced courses you complete over nine months.

 Listed below are courses offered through CCAPS.
 For online courses system-wide, see online.umn.edu.

 Partially online or hybrid: A course that blends online and face-to-face delivery and has more than three face-to-face class sessions.
 When viewing course information, the section number will be 101.